Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces

 The African continent is characterized by immense linguistic diversity, with over 2,000 languages spoken by a population of more than 1.5 billion people \cite{sciencedirect_african_languages}.
 This rich tapestry of languages facilitates cultural exchange and communication across a vast array of communities.
 However, the representation of African languages in the digital sphere has not kept pace with advancements in technology.
 While language technologies, particularly Large Language Models (LLMs), have demonstrated remarkable capabilities for widely-spoken global languages, their performance on African languages remains a significant challenge \cite{alhanai2025bridging}.

-To investigate this issue, we evaluate the digital presence of African languages on conversational platforms and assess the performance of a modern AI tool in identifying them.
+To investigate this issue, we evaluate the digital presence of African languages on conversational platforms and assess the performance of multiple language identification tools (spanning a general macro-classifier, a specialist African LID model, and a general-purpose LLM) in identifying them.
 Our investigation focuses on three prominent languages:

-\begin{itemize} \item \textbf{Yoruba:} A West African language with over 50 million speakers primarily in Nigeria, Benin, and Togo.
-Its influence also extends to diaspora communities in the Americas, including Brazil, Cuba, and Trinidad. \item \textbf{Kinyarwanda:} A Bantu language spoken by approximately 12 million people, primarily in Rwanda, where it is one of the four official languages alongside English, French, and Swahili. \item \textbf{Amharic:} The official working language of Ethiopia's federal government and the second-most spoken Semitic language after Arabic, with over 57 million speakers.
-It belongs to the Afro-Asiatic language family. \end{itemize}
+\begin{itemize} \item \textbf{Yoruba:} A highly tonal, analytic language belonging to the Volta-Niger branch of the Niger-Congo language family \cite{ethnologue_yoruba}.
+With over 50 million speakers primarily in Nigeria, Benin, and Togo \cite{wiki_yoruba}, it utilizes a Latin-based script with extensive diacritics.
+It represents a high-resource language within the African context, yet exhibits unique complexities for language models due to its strict tonal morphology. \item \textbf{Kinyarwanda:} A heavily agglutinative Bantu language belonging to the broader Niger-Congo family \cite{ethnologue_kinyarwanda}.
+Spoken by approximately 12 million people primarily in Rwanda \cite{wiki_kinyarwanda}, it utilizes a standard Latin script without tonal diacritics in its common digital orthography.
+It provides a structural contrast to Yoruba, representing the complex noun-class systems typical of the vast Bantu language group. \item \textbf{Amharic:} The official working language of Ethiopia's federal government and the second-most spoken Semitic language globally after Arabic \cite{wiki_amharic}.
+Crucially, it belongs to the Afroasiatic language family \cite{ethnologue_amharic} and is natively written in the Ge'ez (Ethiopic) script.
+This provides a vital orthographic and phylogenetic contrast to the Latin-script Niger-Congo languages, allowing us to evaluate how script boundaries impact AI detection systems. \end{itemize}